oeg-upm/yatter/README.md

 The tool translates mapping rules from YARRRML in a turtle-based serialization of RML or R2RML.
 The translation is based on the [RML](https://rml.io/specs/rml/) and [YARRRML](https://rml.io/yarrrml/spec/) specifications.

-## Limitations
-We are working on including the following features which are not yet implemented:
-- Functions using the [FnO](https://fno.io/) Ontology

 ## Installation:
 ```
 pip install yarrrml-translator